apache/druid/docs/configuration/index.md

      - The temp directory should not be volatile tmpfs.
      - This directory should also have good read and write speed.
      - Avoid NFS mount.
-     - The `org.apache.druid.java.util.metrics.SysMonitor` requires execute privileges on files in `java.io.tmpdir`.
+     - The `org.apache.druid.java.util.metrics.OshiSysMonitor` requires execute privileges on files in `java.io.tmpdir`.
 If you are using the system monitor, do not set `java.io.tmpdir` to `noexec`.
 -  `-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager` This allows log4j2 to handle logs for non-log4j2 components (like jetty) which use standard java logging.

 ### Extensions